-- Place depth gauge tool over each cutter depth gauge. - File depth gauge with a flat file until it is level with the top of the depth gauge tool.
+Place depth gauge tool over each cutter depth gauge.
+File depth gauge with a flat file until it is level with the top

 Maintain rounded front corner of depth gauge with a flat file.
 The very top of the depth gauge should be flat with the front half rounded off with a flat file.